 Statistics Isle of Man

-Statistics Isle of Man of the Cabinet Office provides economic advice and statistical analysis to all parts of Government and acts as the principal collator and publisher of Government statistics.
+Statistics Isle of Man of the Cabinet Office provides statistical analysis to all parts of Government and acts as the principal collator and publisher of Government statistics.

 Statistics Isle of Man is responsible for the production of a wide range of statistics, including: